laboratorybox/labbox_ephys/README.md

 http://localhost:8080/app/labbox_ephys
 ```

-If everything worked, you should see some content in the browser
+If everything worked, you should see some content in the browser.

+### Step 5.
+Connect from a different computer within the internal network

+Depending on your network configuration, you should be able to connect from a different computer within your internal network by replacing localhost above by the ip address of the linux box running the server.

 ## Importing recordings